Ian lashes South Carolina as Florida surveys devastation

 CHARLESTON, S.C.
-(AP) — A revived Hurricane Ian made landfall on coastal South Carolina on Friday, threatening the historic city of Charleston with severe flooding after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.
+(AP) — A revived Hurricane Ian battered coastal South Carolina on Friday, ripping apart piers and filling neighborhoods with calf-high water, after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.

-Ian's center came ashore near Georgetown with much weaker winds than when it crossed Florida's Gulf Coast on Wednesday as one of the strongest storms to ever hit the U.S., according to the National Hurricane Center.
+Ian's center came ashore near Georgetown with much weaker winds than when it crossed Florida's Gulf Coast on Wednesday as one of the strongest storms to ever hit the U.S.

 Sheets of rain whipped trees and power lines and left many areas on Charleston’s downtown peninsula under water.
-A popular pier in the beach community of Pawleys Island collapsed and floated away.
-In Myrtle Beach, waves pushed against the boardwalk tourist area.
+Four piers along the coast, including two at Myrtle Beach, collapsed into the churning waves and washed away.
+Online cameras showed seawater filling neighborhoods in Garden City to calf level.

 Ian left a broad swath of destruction in Florida, flooding areas on both of its coasts, tearing homes from their slabs, demolishing beachfront businesses and leaving more than 2 million people without power.
 At least nine people were confirmed dead in the U.S. — a number that was expected to increase as officials confirm more deaths and search for people.